Autopsy results for 'Fast & Furious' star Walker may come Tuesday

-LOS ANGELES (Reuters) - Autopsy results for “Fast & Furious” actor Paul Walker could be released as early as Tuesday, as medical examiners wait on dental records to identify the actor’s body, a spokesman for the Los Angeles County Coroner said on Monday.
+LOS ANGELES, Dec 2 (Reuters) - Autopsy results for “Fast & Furious” actor Paul Walker could be released as early as Tuesday as medical examiners wait on dental records to identify the actor’s body, a spokesman for the Los Angeles County Coroner said on Monday.

 Walker, 40, who became a symbol of street-racing and car culture in his roles in the “Fast & Furious” franchise, was a passenger in a fiery one-car crash on Saturday in Santa Clarita, California, about 30 miles northwest of Los Angeles.

-“We’re waiting for dental records,” county coroner spokesman Edward Winter said.
+“We’re waiting for dental records,” Los Angeles County Coroner spokesman Edward Winter said.
 “The bodies are unidentifiable.”

 Media reports identified the driver of the red 2005 Porsche Carrera GT that crashed into a utility pole and burst into flames as Roger Rodas, 38, a friend of Walker’s who owned Always Evolving, an auto dealership and racing services company in Santa Clarita.